Visit and like Facebook Page for continuous update and results from different SEA Countries

 ADRIAN FACCIONI

-A special review from the speed & conditioning consultant, Adrian Faccioni on the sprinters of renowned track and field Gurus, John Smith (coach of Greene, Boldon etc.), Dan Pfaff (coach of Donavon Bailey etc) and Bob Kersee (coach of Florence Griffith etc.)
+A special review from a speed and conditioning consultant, Adrian Faccioni on the sprinters trained under renowned track and field Gurus, John Smith (coach of Greene, Boldon etc.), Dan Pfaff (coach of Donavon Bailey etc) and Bob Kersee (coach of Florence Griffith etc.)

 1) Starting Technique